SweetsRepo/Inversion/README.md

 # inversion
-Use the -I argument to specify input directory of images.
+Use the -i argument to specify input directory of images.
-Use the -O argument to specify output directory of images.
+Use the -o argument to specify output directory of images.

-The -O flag is an optional flag, if not given a directory will be created within the input directory and all images will be stored there.
+The -o flag is an optional flag, if not given a directory will be created within the input directory and all images will be stored there.